Summer is full of LOTS of fun, but there is no fun in having your ice cream cone drip down your arm.

 Release the cookie dough with the spring-loaded lever.
 The cookies release easily.

 Bake fully frozen cookie dough at 375 degrees.
 Do not thaw them out.
 This will ensure they keep their shape.

 One of the best parts of this is that they can be made days or a week ahead of time and kept in the freezer until you’re ready to bake them.
 I had these in the freezer for three days.

 These baked for 15 minutes on the top rack of my oven.
 I tested one, I cut it open and it was almost completely cooked, just a little soft inside.
-Once they were completely cooled on baking sheet. (not transferred to cooling rack) the centers were completely baked.
+Once they were completely cooled on a baking sheet. (not transferred to a cooling rack) the centers were completely baked.

 I brushed the tops of the cookies with corn syrup,

 then placed each cookie upside down in a bowl of sprinkles pressing the cookie into the sprinkles to allow as many as possible to stick to each cookie.